 Then sum over $m$ to prove the theorem. \end{proof}

-Note that subtracting any constant from $\Phi$ and does not change the linear response.
-We prove a more detailed statement in a \cref{l:int0}.
-Hence, we can centralize $\Phi$, i.e. replacing $\Phi(\cdot)$ by $\Phi(\cdot)-\Phi_{avg,T}$, where the constant
+Note that subtracting any constant from $\Phi$ does not change the linear response: we prove a more detailed statement in \Cref{l:int0}.
+Hence, we can centralize $\Phi$, that is, replacing $\Phi(\cdot)$ by $\Phi(\cdot)-\Phi_{avg,T}$, where the constant

 We sometimes centralize by subtracting $\Phi_{avg}:= \int \Phi h dx$.
-The centralization reduces the amplitude of the integrand, so the Monte-Carlo method converges faster: this is also a known result and was discussed in for example \cite{GlOl19}.
+The centralization reduces the amplitude of the integrand, so the Monte-Carlo method converges faster: this is also a known result and was discussed, for example, in \cite{GlOl19}.

-\begin{lemma}[free centralization] Under \cref{ass:basic}, for any $m\ge0$, we have
+\begin{lemma}[free centralization] Under \Cref{ass:basic}, for any $m\ge0$, we have

 \end{lemma}